Gardening

 ▪ Do mow the garden when the grass blades are 3 inches tall.

 ▪ Don’t take off multiple 1/3 of the grass blade.
 Just say no to the low mow.
-A taller garden will produce coloration out weeds and use less water and fertilizer.
+A taller garden will produce coloration out of weeds and use less water and fertilizer.

-▪ Most critical: Don’t overlook to note the blooming, stunning international around you.
+▪ Attend gardening seminars and analyze cutting-edge approaches to preserve water and work much less on your lawn.
+Local nurseries offer unfastened seminars, or check out my website at www.Binettigarden.com▪ .
+Most critical: Don’t forget to note the blooming, stunning international around you.
 You don’t need the lawn to understand the spring bulbs, busy birds, and flowering bushes and shrubs.
 Take a hike, a stroll, or just a second to appreciate how inexperienced and appropriate Western Washington becomes each April.

 Meet Marianne

-▪ “Easy Perennials for NW Gardens,” April 7, 10 a.M., Windmill Gardens, 16009 sixtieth St E, Sumner, $five fee.
-Call to sign in at 253-863-5843 or www.Windmillgarden.Com.
+▪ “Easy Perennials for NW Gardens,” April 7, 10 a.m., Windmill Gardens, 16009 Sixtieth St E, Sumner, $five fee.
+Call to sign in at 253-863-5843 or www.Windmillgarden.com.

-▪ “Layering the Landscape,” April 9, 6:30 p.M., Gig Harbor Civic Center, 3510 Grandview St., no sign-up important.
+▪ “Layering the Landscape,” April 9, 6:30 p.m., Gig Harbor Civic Center, 3510 Grandview St., no sign-up important.

-918 posts
+821 posts

 About author